MMSD3.0: A Multi-Image Benchmark for Real-World Multimodal Sarcasm Detection: Abstract

 \section{Abstract}

 Despite progress in multimodal sarcasm detection, existing datasets and methods predominantly focus on single-image scenarios, overlooking potential semantic and affective relations across multiple images.
 This leaves a gap in modeling cases where sarcasm is triggered by multi-image cues in real-world settings.
 To bridge this gap, we introduce MMSD3.0, a new benchmark composed entirely of multi-image samples curated from tweets and Amazon reviews.
-We further propose the \textbf{C}ross-\textbf{I}mage \textbf{R}easoning \textbf{M}odel (CIRM), which performs targeted cross-image sequence modeling to capture latent inter-image connections.
-In addition, we introduce a relevance-guided, fine-grained cross-modal fusion mechanism based on text–image correspondence to reduce information loss during integration.
-We establish a comprehensive suite of strong and representative baselines and conduct extensive experiments, showing that MMSD3.0 is an effective and reliable benchmark that better reflects real-world conditions.
-Moreover, CIRM demonstrates state-of-the-art performance across MMSD, MMSD2.0 and MMSD3.0, validating its effectiveness in both single-image and multi-image scenarios.
+We further propose a \textbf{C}ross-\textbf{I}mage \textbf{R}easoning \textbf{M}odel (CIRM), integrating a Dual-Stage Bridge Module and Relevance-Guided Fusion Module to model inter-image dependencies and cross-modal correspondences.
+Complementarily, we establish a comprehensive suite of strong and representative baselines and conduct extensive experiments, showing that MMSD3.0 is an effective and reliable benchmark that better reflects real-world conditions.
+Moreover, CIRM demonstrates state-of-the-art performance across MMSD, MMSD2.0, and MMSD3.0, validating its effectiveness in both single-image and multi-image scenarios.
+Dataset and code are publicly available at \url{https://github.com/ZHCMOONWIND/MMSD3.0}.